hardisj/erinsaudiocorner/content/english/loudspeakers/JBL_HDI-4500.md

 ## Foreword
 The review on this website is a brief overview and summary of the objective performance of this speaker.
 It is not intended to be a deep dive.
 Moreso, this is information for those who prefer "just the facts" and prefer to have the data without the filler.

+I reviewed the big brother JBL HDI-3800 floorstanding speakers [here](https://www.erinsaudiocorner.com/loudspeakers/jbl_hdi-3800/) if you are interested in those as well.

 <br>
 <br>